 Late May brings leaves.
 It’s hard for those who live south of us to realize how late our leaves come.
 One day we will have a soft gentle rain.
 Afterwards you can look across the late and see the first green fuzzy of leaves.
 Looking down on the ground shows green popping up everywhere.
 But it is still not safe to plant flowers and vegetables.
 That has to wait until the first of June.

 Day canoe trips into the Boundary Waters Canoe Area Wilderness are another option for exploring the nearby lakes.
-Lee guided canoe trips when he was in school and is happy to help you plan a day trip.
 You can bring a fishing pole along or just plan on exploring.
 There are lots of animals living around the lakes.
 If you are quiet and pay attention, you can be rewarded by seeing beaver, otter, deer, moose, loon, etc. Just seeing the magnificent animals in their natural settings will make your whole trip.
 A very lucky few may see an eagle dive down from the sky to catch a fish.
 Others will hear the slap of a beaver’s tail upon the water.
 Otter are very inquisitive and will often swim and dive very close to your canoe.
 Motionless blue heron will stand in the shallow waters watching you go by.

 In the summer months around the main lodge there are many activities to keep you busy.
 An afternoon massage will take the kinks out of your body.
 Children find endless entertainment playing at the small sand beach.
 I have never seen a child who tires of throwing rocks into the water.
 There is corn and sunflower seeds to feed the ducks and birds either at the dock or right outside your cabin window.
-Old logging roads are open for exploration by mountain bike.
 As the aquatic plants grow, nearby ponds will have moose coming in to feed.
 The hiking trails in the back basin and along the Gunflint Trail offer a chance to stretch your legs.
 Another activity to consider is a horseback ride.
 There are one-hour rides, breakfast rides, half-day rides, and dinner rides.
 Starting the first of June the staff naturalists will organize activities for the entire family.

 Late June brings us rushing into summer.
 Families find this a particularly fun time to be in the woods.
 The lakes are warm enough for swimming.
 In addition to building sand castle, there are several small kayaks on the waterfront that are just perfect for children to try.
 Mom and Dad may want to load the whole family into a boat and take off for one of the other beaches located around the lake.
 If it is a really BIG group, the pontoon boat works well.